FitzwilliamMuseum/fitz-being-an-islander/_research/conference.md

 -----

-16.40: Colin Macdonald (British School at Athens), _“Excavating Evans and Hogarth: the contribution of the SW Houses excavations (1992-1993, 1995) to Knossian prehistory”._
+16.40: Colin Macdonald (British School at Athens), _Excavating Evans and Hogarth: the contribution of the SW Houses excavations (1992-1993, 1995) to Knossian prehistory_

-17.05: Maria Roussaki (Archaeologist, Ephorate of Antiquities of Heraklion), _“A new Minoan Fresco from Knossos: ‘The Swallows Fresco’”._
+17.05: Maria Roussaki (Archaeologist, Ephorate of Antiquities of Heraklion), _A new Minoan Fresco from Knossos: ‘The Swallows Fresco’_

-17.30: Vassiliki Sythiakaki (Director, Ephorate of Antiquities of Heraklion), _“Early Byzantine Knossos.
-Attempting a re-examination”._
+17.30: Vassiliki Sythiakaki (Director, Ephorate of Antiquities of Heraklion), _Early Byzantine Knossos.
+Attempting a re-examination_

 ----